denesb/window-specification-generator/README.md

 # window-specification-generator

-Generate a pdf of window (physical windows, the ones that goes into you house) specification from a JSON description.
+Generate a pdf of window (physical windows, the ones that go into you house) specification from a JSON description.
 In other words given this:
 ```
 {